Hi I'm Jessica and welcome to my website!

 The first time I baked from scratch was at 11 pm one night several years ago when I made chocolate cupcakes.
 It was an awesome and life altering experience just creating something enjoyable and edible without pre-manufactured ingredients.
 From there I began to explore cooking and baking every single day and grew to fall completely in love with it, and after being asked by some friends and family members for recipes, I decided to start a food blog to share them.
 It grew from a hobby I loved into a business that I am incredibly passionate about.
 My goal today is still to make amazing, well-tested recipes for everyone to try.

-I had a baking business from 2010 to 2013 named Jessiker Bakes where I provided personalised cakes and treats for clients.
+I had a baking business from 2010 to 2013 (while I was in undergrad law) named Jessiker Bakes where I provided personalised cakes and treats for clients.
 It was a great success but I realised that I enjoyed creating new and unique creations and happily transitioned into food blogging.
-I’m also a practicing attorney-at-law.
+I stopped in 2014 to start law school, went on to be a practicing attorney-at-law, then I retired from law and started to do Jessica in the Kitchen full time in March 2016!

 Firstly, I suggested making small changes to your daily diet.
 Drink more water, at least 8 glasses although I aim to drink half my body weight in fluid ounces.
 Try to cut out soda if you drink it completely or if you have soda twice a day, cut it down to once and gradually continue until you stop consuming it.
 Add more veggies and fruits to your diet at every single meal and aim to get fresh ingredients.
 If it’s a fruit at breakfast, kale at lunch and bell peppers at dinner, that’s a great start.
 Being mindful of your meals helps a lot so try to avoid the vending machine at work if you work in an office and bring a snack instead so you can hold yourself accountable.
 Speaking of accountable, I removed ALL unhealthy snacks from the house because if it isn’t there, I can’t eat it!
 That helps a lot so you aren’t setting yourself up for disappointment.
+Also, ensure that you are eating for your macros so you are eating the right amount of foods for YOU!
 I would also start exercising since I find that when I start my day with exercise, I don’t want to eat anything that would make all that hard work go to waste.
 I am an enormous yoga fan and I also love doing HIIT workouts.
 You can see my Tips for Eating Healthy on a Budget for more advice.
 I’ll be coming out with a complete guide for this since it is a wildly popular question that I get.

 I’m 100% self-taught/mom & grandmother taught!
 Baking and catering for 3 years certainly helped me with time management so I tend to know before starting a meal how long it will take for a reader to make.
 I’ve read several books, received lessons from chefs, done several food tours and watched endless amounts of documentaries on food and I definitely apply this knowledge to the kitchen daily.

-I use a Canon T3i with a variety of lens including a 100mm macro lens and a 50mm f/1.8 and f/1.4 lens.
+I use a Canon 5D Mark IV with a variety of lens including 24-70mm lens and a 100mm macro lens.

 Sure, as long as a link back is provided and/or proper crediting is given.
 I do NOT allow complete publication of my recipes unless permission is specifically sought so be sure to email me at firstname.lastname@example.org.